Winold Reiss Mosiac Murals of The Concourse at Union Terminal

 The one mural not saved when The Concourse was demolished in 1972 was the grandest of them all: the Globe.
 The Globe mural was just that, a mosaic mural of the globe along the back wall of the Concourse.
 This mosaic, sadly, was not saved, so it was destroyed.
 But many of Winold Reiss' mosaics in The Concourse were saved.

-The picture below is a real photo of The Concourse at Union Terminal, taken and hand colored by Fortune Magazine in 1933, that shows The Globe mosaic at the back of The Concourse.
+The picture below is a real photo of The Concourse at Union Terminal, taken and hand-colored by Fortune Magazine in 1933, showing The Globe mosaic at the back of The Concourse.
 On the left of the image, you can see one of the giant mosaics shown below looming large on the wall.
 Winold Reiss' Mosaic Murals lined both sides of the vertical walls of The Concourse.

 This article contains pictures of the mosaics that were in The Concourse at Union Terminal in Cincinnati.
 They were saved in 1972 when the Concourse was torn down; initially stored and displayed at the Cincinnati Northern Kentucky Airport, they were moved to the back wall of the Convention Center in 2016.